-Both the PEN-F and the FZ82 are recent models that are part of the current product line-up.
-The FZ82 replaced the earlier Panasonic FZ72, while the PEN-F does not have a direct predecessor.
+The FZ82 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is the Olympus PEN-F better than the Panasonic FZ82 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.